ECTS

 Professional integration

-14 creditsProfessional integration/student commitment
+14 creditsProfessional integration/student engagement

 14 credits

-Choice of dissertation/tutored project
+Choice of thesis/supervised project

 Memory

-12 creditsTutored project
+12 creditsTutored Project

-Criminal sanctions and litigation
+Criminal penalties and litigation

-6 creditsSentencing and enforcement: theory and practice
+6 creditsSentencing and enforcement of sentences: theory and practice

 6 credits